Exploring the wonderful world of beekeeping together

 Top Bar Hive Beekeeping?

-Thinking about getting into Top-Bar Hive (TBH) beekeeping for our region in Northeastern Kansas?
+Thinking about getting into Top-Bar Hive (TBH) beekeeping for our region?
 Look at our information further below on this page.

 KHPA October 2014 Meeting in Wichita, KS